nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Shows a list of all items in the inventory.

-Format: `list [LOCATION]`
+Format: `list` `list [l/LOCATION]` `list [t/TAG]`

-* You can view all items in the inventory by typing 'list' without specifying location.
+* You can view all items in the inventory by typing 'list' without specifying location/tag.
 * The search is case-insensitive. e.g 'room' will match 'Room'.
-* The order of keywords does not matter. e.g. 'Room Living' will match 'Living Room'.
+* The order of keywords for location search does not matter. e.g. 'Room Living' will match 'Living Room'.
-* Only location will be searched.
+* Tag keyword only can contain one single word.
 * Only full words will be matched e.g. 'Room' will not match 'Bedroom'.
+* Only location/tag can be searched.
 * Location matching uses each word in the String to do 'AND' search e.g. 'Room' will match 'Living room' but 'Living room 1' will not match 'Living room'

 ### Updating an item's details : `update`
 =======